wooters/wooters.github.io/_posts/2019-12-16-forced_alignment.md

 # Using the gentle forced aligner

+A quick and easy way of aligning orthographic transcripts with audio to get word-level timing information.

 ## Start the server:
 Assumes you have `docker` installed.
 See [the gentle github repo](https://github.com/lowerquality/gentle) for more info.